Saanich and the Islands

 Saanich and the Islands was a provincial electoral district in the Canadian province of British Columbia from 1966 to 1986.
 Most of the riding is now part of Saanich North and the Islands, while the southern part of the riding is now Saanich South.

-For other current and historical ridings on Vancouver Island, please see Vancouver Island (electoral districts) or, for those in the area of Victoria, Victoria (electoral districts).
+For other current and historical ridings on Vancouver Island, please see Vancouver Island (electoral districts) or, for those in the area of Victoria, List of electoral districts in Greater Victoria.

 Electoral history

 Note: Winners of each election are in bold.